hashtag-include/usernames.io/README.md

 ## /new

-Requets a new username, and it's availability info.
+Requests a new username, and it's availability info.

 ```
 {